grandey/access-data-gov-sg/README.md

 provided that attribution is given to data.gov.sg.
 The License (v1.0) also states that one
-*"must not Use the datasets in a way that suggests any official status or that an Agency endorses you or your Use of the datasets"* - this GitHub repository has *no official status*.
+*"must not Use the datasets in a way that suggests any official status or that an Agency endorses you or your Use of the datasets"* - this GitHub repository has no official status.
 For further information, please see:
 1. The [Singapore Open Data License](https://data.gov.sg/open-data-licence); *and*
 1. The [API Terms of Service](https://data.gov.sg/api-terms).